Written and illustrated by Jonathan Wojcik

 #4: The Closer and Mandarin

-As confirmed by the art team, both Silent Hill 3's Closer (above) and Silent Hill 2's Mandarin, are basically the same design behaving two different ways.
+As confirmed by the art team, both Silent Hill 3's Closer (above) and Silent Hill 2's Mandarin are basically the same design behaving two different ways.
 Both possess the same orifices on their massive, club-shaped arms concealing razor sharp blades, though the Mandarin reveals them far more often, swinging monkey-like under metal grating to attack from the below.
-The Closer, walking above ground, towers menacingly over the player, its bizarre, tubular face constantly writhing.
-It's hard to pick which one is really more unsettling.
+The Closer, walking above ground, towers menacingly over the player, and also sports a bizarre, tubular face in constant twitching, writhing motion.
+It's hard to pick which variation is really more unsettling.

 #3: Larval Stalker